 Now that you know the basics, you can get out on the water with confidence.
 You know the basic style of paddling, which is to move the paddle ahead of you, pulling it through the water to propel forward.
 To slow down use a reverse stroke, the opposite of the forward stroke.
 Turning around involves reaching the paddle tip behind you, toward the rear of the board, and pulling the blade towards you.
 If you want to turn left, do this technique on the left side of your board, and vice versa to turn right.

 Contact Us for transporting SUP & SUP Accessories

-Learning a few technics at the beginning will help you grow confidence and improve your experience exploring new waterways.
+Learning a few techniques at the beginning will help you grow confidence and improve your experience exploring new waterways.
 Florida’s weather provides endless opportunities to get on the water and have some fun almost any time of the year.
-For quality SUP Rack Systems and SUP accessories, contact Manta Racks.
+For quality SUP Rack Systems and SUP accessories to transport your kayaks and SUPs, contact Manta Racks.

 Go to Mantaracks.com to see what we have in store.

 If you liked this, you’ll love “What are the Best Paddleboarding Destinations in Florida?”